 How did you get involved?

-I’ve following the work of Beat (the UKs eating disorder charity) and noticed a post asking for females between the ages of 12-25 who were in recovery from Anorexia Nervosa to take part in the Beacon Project.
+I’ve followed the work of Beat (the UKs eating disorder charity) and noticed a post asking for females between the ages of 12-25 who were in recovery from Anorexia Nervosa to take part in the Beacon Project.
 I’ve been diagnosed twice with Anorexia Nervosa (when I was 16 and 19) and been admitted to the Haldon Unit as an inpatient so I was eager to volunteer my time in support of this project.
 I hope that the results of projects such as this one will enable the provision of more support and help for those that need it.

 What did you get up to on the day?